-Under the Proposed HBCT Action, Fort Benning would construct, operate, and maintain an Army standard design HBCT Complex in support of maintenance and training operations for the 3rd ID at Kelley Hill.
-The main complex would consist of a Tactical Equipment Maintenance Facility (TEMF); arms room; organizational storage buildings; access roads; hazardous waste storage; oil storage; shop aprons; tank trails; organizational vehicle parking and an unmanned aerial vehicle (UAV) maintenance hangar.
-This Proposed HBCT Action includes the upgrade of existing tank trail infrastructure that starts in the Kelley Hill Cantonment Area and runs eastward towards the Ochillee Railhead Loading Facility in the Harmony Church area.
+Under the Proposed HBCT Action, Fort Benning would construct, operate, and maintain an Army standard design HBCT Complex in support of maintenance and training operations for the 3d ID at Kelley Hill.
+The main complex would consist of a Tactical Equipment Maintenance Facility (TEMF); an unmanned aerial vehicle (UAV) maintenance hangar; organizational storage buildings for equipment and materials; and organizational vehicle parking.
+This Proposed HBCT Action also includes the upgrade of existing tank trail infrastructure that starts in the Kelley Hill Cantonment Area and runs eastward towards the Ochillee Railhead Loading Facility in the Harmony Church area.
 The repair and upgrade of this tank trail infrastructure will help to maintain operational and training efficiency.

-In addition, demolition of 29 buildings and structures totaling approximately 61,300 square feet will also occur as part of the Proposed HBCT Action.
-The current facilities and structures, (e.g. grease racks, oils storage buildings, maintenance shops, etc.), proposed for demolition will no longer be needed as they will be replaced with the newer and updated facilities for the operation of the Proposed HBCT Complex.
+In addition, demolition of 29 buildings and structures totaling approximately 61,300 square feet would also occur as part of the Proposed HBCT Action.
+The current facilities and structures proposed for demolition will be replaced with newer, updated facilities for the operation of the Proposed HBCT Complex.
 As the majority of these facilities were constructed in the 1950's, it is assumed that lead-based paint (LBP) and asbestos containing materials (ACM) are present.
-All buildings and structures will be inspected for LBP and ACM prior to any demolition activities.
-All building materials and wastes generated prior to and during demolition would be disposed of in accordance with all applicable Federal, State and Army regulations.
+All building materials and wastes generated during demolition would be disposed of in accordance with all applicable Federal, State and Army regulations.